 Playing against England in 2002, Agarkar scored 109 runs off 190 balls at Lord’s, what makes it sweeter is the fact that it was his maiden century!

-He was dropped despite being in good form to discipline him for a rash stroke he played in the 5th Day of the previous test against England which India eventually lost.
+He was dropped despite being in good form to discipline him for a rash stroke he played on the 5th Day of the previous test against England which India eventually lost.
 He had played 66 consecutive matches before this incident and played 65 consecutive tests after it.

 Cricket has been a game of numbers and statistics.
 Almost every day, It offers a platform to players around the world to carve a place in history for themselves only to be replaced by someone else sometime later.
-But whatever the case be, these Cricket records make it even more appealing to people who like this astonishing sport.
+But whatever the case is, these Cricket records make it even more appealing to people who like this astonishing sport.

-Share your cricket related trivia or interesting cricket records with us in comments below.
+Share your cricket-related trivia or interesting cricket records with us in the comments below.